juliuszint/master_thesis/source/state-of-the-art-analysis.rst

 technical architecture and evaluates its functionality, complexity, and user-friendliness.

+.. _Technical Details QubesAEM:

 Technical details
 -----------------

-..
-TODO: ref

 Similar to the TrustedGRUB2-based system, the disk is partitioned utilizing the partition table located in the Master Boot Record (MBR).
-As demonstrated by the ``fdisk`` and ``lsblk`` outputs in Listing 3.5, the disk was segmented during installation into an unencrypted boot partition and a LUKS-encrypted partition.
+As demonstrated by the ``fdisk`` and ``lsblk`` outputs in :numref:`qubes-aem-partitions`, the disk was segmented during installation into an unencrypted boot partition and a LUKS-encrypted partition.
 While the partitioning methodologies are consistent across both systems, significant differences arise in the implementation of their respective Roots of Trust for Measurement (RTM).

 Qubes-AEM employs a Dynamic Root of Trust for Measurement (DRTM).
 However, during the boot process, a Static Root of Trust for Measurement (SRTM) chain is